jpsaha/MOTP/_pages/Homepage.md

 ---

-## Study material on Math Olympiad
+## Study material on Math Olympiad (for students in 8th, 9th, 10th, 11th, 12th standard, and anyone interested)

 {% tabs studymat %}